.png)

 Legal entity name (exact spelling and punctuation)

-Entity Number (unique state identifier)
+Entity number (unique state identifier)

 How to find your entity number in Alaska

-Your Alaska entity number, officially called your "Entity Number," follows a numeric format and was assigned by the Alaska Division of Corporations, Business, and Professional Licensing when your entity was formed.
+Your Alaska entity number, which official state forms label "Alaska Entity Number" or "Alaska Entity #," was assigned by the Division of Corporations, Business and Professional Licensing when your entity was formed.
+The Corporations Database search page labels the field simply "Entity Number."

 Where to locate your Alaska entity number